 After you've tagged your properties, you can quickly filter your list by one or more tags from the dropdown at the top left:

-Managing All of Your Tags and Labels
+Managing Your Tags and Labels

 If you need to edit or delete existing tags across all of your properties, you can do so by going to your Settings via the link at the top right: